Honey wants to save you money while you shop online, but is this free internet browser extension worth your time and effort?

-A recent Firefox user review hinted at some frustration regarding changes with the extension:
+But at least one Firefox user review hinted at some frustration regarding changes with the extension:

 Is the Honey Extension Worth It?

-The trade off is pretty simple.
+The trade-off is pretty simple.

 It’s a low-effort way to make sure you’re not missing out on a better deal for your purchase.
 And it’s free.
 Even if it misses the mark, there’s no financial harm.